-Non Facility Personnel
+Non-Facility Personnel

 The Incident Commander will coordinate with the facility Medical Director to ensure that appropriate credentialing and verification processes are followed for the utilization of clinical volunteers.
-Throughout the response, Jackie Iarocci, Director of Quality/Education will track non-facility personnel providing surge support along with their respective duties and the number of hours worked.
+Throughout the response, the Director of Quality/Education and/or the Lead MDS Coordinator and/or Staffing Coordinator will track non-facility personnel providing surge support along with their respective duties and the number of hours worked.
 NHICS Form 253 - Clinical Volunteer Staff Registration form will be used to document approved/credentialed clinical volunteers, and NHICS Form 252 - Section Personnel Time Sheet will be utilized to track and verify their time.
 Form 252 will also be used to track non-clinical volunteers as well.